json-iterator/go/README.md

 faster than DOM, more usable than SAX/StAX.
 Join us [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/json-iterator/Lobby)

+This library also has a java version, with same api and performance: https://github.com/json-iterator/java

 # Why json iterator?

 ## 1. It is faster